 Water Quality in New Jersey: Understanding the Challenges and Solutions

-How Is Water Quality in New Jersey?
+Understanding Water Quality in New Jersey

-Water Purification and Filtration in New Jersey
+Effective Water Purification and Filtration Methods

 1. Activated Carbon Filters: These filters are excellent for removing chlorine, volatile organic compounds (VOCs), and some PFAS.
 They are commonly found in pitcher filters and under-sink systems.